 Increasing iron absorption

-Estrogen, which is found naturally in fennel, is crucial in regulating the female reproductive cycle and can also affect fertility.
-The University of Texas Southwestern Medical Center conducted a study on mice, which showed that estrogen also plays an important role in controlling factors that contribute to body weight, such as appetite and energy expenditure.8
+A mouse study conducted by The University of Texas Southwestern Medical Center found that estrogen also plays an important role in controlling factors that contribute to body weight, such as appetite and energy expenditure.

-Fennel is an excellent source of vitamin C. Collagen, the skin's support system, relies on vitamin C as an essential nutrient that works in our bodies as an antioxidant to help prevent damage caused by the sun, pollution, and smoke.
+Raw fennel is an excellent source of vitamin C. Vitamin C is essential to collagen, the skin's support system.
+It works in our bodies as an antioxidant to help prevent damage caused by the sun, pollution, and smoke.

-How to incorporate more fennel into your diet
+How to use fennel in the diet

-Fresh fennel can be stored in the refrigerator crisper for about four days.
-It is best to eat fennel right after it's bought because it loses flavor over time.
+Fresh fennel will keep in the refrigerator crisper for about 4 days.
+It is best to eat fennel right after purchase because it loses flavor over time.

 To prepare fennel, cut the stalks off the bulb at the base where they sprout and then slice the bulb vertically.
-The fennel leaves, stalks and bulb can be prepared in a variety of ways:
+The fennel leaves, stalks, and bulb can be prepared in a variety of ways: